ASVAB Practice Test Free

 The correct answer is B.

-Which of the following figures includes all the following objects assembled?
-Note that the labeled (x,y,z) must be placed together.
+Which of the figures shown includes all the objects in the top rectangle assembled?
+Note that the labels (x,y,z) must be paired appropriately, x to x, and so on.

 The correct answer is E.

-Which of the following figures includes all the following objects assembled?
-Note that the labeled (A,B,C) must be placed together.
+Which of the following figures includes all the objects assembled?
+Note that the labeled (A,B,C) must be paired appropriately.

 Look at the ends marked A. If the ends marked A were put together, how would they look?
 Of the five pictures, only pictures 1 and 2 have the ends marked A put together.
 Now look at the ends marked C. Which of the pictures 1 and 2 show that the two places marked C are put together?
 Of the two, only picture 2 has the places marked C put together.